TFL4N/LSystems-Chaos-Fractals/README.md

 + Add reordering to color gradient picker
 + Double check animations are working correctly
 + LSystem renderer creates some artifacts near the origin
-+ Video capture is doing too work on the main thread for some reason (non responsive)
++ Video capture can be non responive at time, there might be a memory leak or maybe too much work on the main thread

 # References